aashikkk/web-development-bootcamp/README.md

 What I learning:

-- Be able to build ANY website I want.
+- Able to build ANY website I want.

 - Craft a portfolio of websites to apply for junior developer jobs.